agraf/kiwi-tutorial/README.md

 ### Comparing aarch64 and x86_64

 diff -ru both directories.

-What are the differences between building an image for x86_64 and aarch64?
+You will see that both architectures have basically identical kiwi description files.
+Almost all of the architecture specifics are abstracted away.

 ### Adding a package